Things to Do at Ouidah Museum Of History

-Complete Guide to Benin Museum of History in Port Onovo
+Complete Guide to Ouidah Museum Of History in Portonovo

 What to See & Do

-Comprehensive display of traditional Vodun (Voodoo) religious objects, masks, and ceremonial items that highlight the spiritual traditions that traveled with enslaved peoples to the Americas
+Fascinating collection of traditional religious objects, masks, and ceremonial items that show the spiritual practices that traveled with enslaved people to the Americas

 Practical Information